mccombs/vtech2/content/blog/what-do-you-mean-atomically.md

 If you create a new file with `touch`, is that atomic?
 If not, what would a partially-created file look like?
 What about deleting a file with `rm`?
 What about `cp`?
 Have you ever copied a very large file in background and watched the destination grow in size on disk?
-What does that tell you about the atomicity of file copies?
+What does that say about the atomicity of file copies?
 What about opening or closing a file?
 Renaming a file?
 If you are working on [NFS](https://en.wikipedia.org/wiki/Network_File_System) how does that change the answers?

 ### Applying the knowledge

 Understanding these basic file-system semantics lets you use the file system as an ad-hoc database.
+You can provide data to programs without risking an incomplete delivery.
 You can build processing queues in a directory.
-You can provide data to programs without risking an incomplete delivery.
-You can update your `/etc/hosts` file knowing that no reader will encounter a partial host list.
+You can update your `/etc/hosts` file knowing that no reader will encounter a malformed file.

 Using atomic file-system operations you can avoid a whole class of errors due to incomplete inputs or intermediate results in a data processing sequence.
 Your systems will be more robust and predictable.

-These are simple and powerful tools available on any unix host, and well worth knowing.
+The file system is a ubiquitous, simple, and powerful tool available across unix environments.
+Learning how it works is well worth the effort.
+It will make you a better sysadmin and programmer.

 ### Questions